您好,登录后才能下订单哦!

 <%@ page att="val" %>

 Directions to the servlet engine about general setup.
-XML equivalent is
+XML equivalent is.
+Legal attributes, with default values in bold, are:

 <%@ include file="url" %>

 A file on the local system to be included when the JSP page is translated into a servlet.
-XML equivalent is
+XML equivalent is file="url"> .jsp:include action to include a file at request time instead of translation time.
+JSP Comment

 <%-- comment --%>

 Comment; ignored when JSP page is translated into servlet.
-If you want a comment in the resultant HTML, use regular HTML comment syntax of <-- comment -->.
+If you want a comment in the resultant HTML, use regular HTML comment syntax of<-- comment -->.
 The jsp:include Action

-Includes a file at the time the page is requested.
-If you want to include the file at the time the page is translated, use the page directive with the include attribute instead.
+page directive with the include attribute instead.
 Warning: on some servers, the included file must be an HTML file or JSP file, as deteRmined by the server (usually based on the file extension).
 The jsp:useBean Action or

 ...

 Find or build a Java Bean.
-Possible attributes are: The jsp:setProperty Action
+Possible attributes are:

 The jsp:getProperty Action

-Generates object or EMBED tags, as appropriate to the browser type, asking that an applet be run using the Java Plugin.
+object or EMBED tags, as appropriate to the browser type, asking that an applet be run using the Java Plugin.

 3. Template Text: Static HTML